reachingfdreams/sendo_homework/README.md

 TUTORIAL PRE-WORK
 =================

-To start this project, first you need to complete the following
+To start this homework, first you need to complete the following
 prerequisites:

 1. Install JDK